Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 # Background optimizations
-Background processes can be memory and batter intensive.
-For exmple an implicit broadcast may start many background processes that have registered to listen for it, even if theose process may not do much work.
-This can have s ubstantial impact on both device perfromancce and user experince.
+Background processes can be memory and battery intensive.
+For exmple an implicit broadcast may start many background processes that have registered to listen for it, even if those process may not do much work.
+This can have substantial impact on both device perfromance and user experince.

 To allevaite the issue Android 7.0 (API 24) applies the following restrictions
-- Apps targeting Android 7.0 and higher do not receive CONNECTIVITY_ACTION broadcasts if they delcare their broadcast receiver in teh manifest.
-Apps will still receive CONNECTIVITY_ACTION broadcasts if they register their BroadcastReceiver with the COntext.registerReceiver() and that context is still valid.
+- Apps targeting Android 7.0 and higher do not receive CONNECTIVITY_ACTION broadcasts if they delcare their broadcast receiver in the manifest.
+Apps will still receive CONNECTIVITY_ACTION broadcasts if they register their BroadcastReceiver with the Context.registerReceiver() and that context is still valid.

-- Apps cannot ssend or receive ACTION_NEW_PICTURE or ACTION_NEW_VIDEO broadcasts.
+- Apps cannot send or receive ACTION_NEW_PICTURE or ACTION_NEW_VIDEO broadcasts.
 This optimization affects all apps, not only those targting Android 7.0

-If your app uses any of these intents, you should remove dpendencies on them as soon as possible so that you can properly target devices running Android 7.0 or higher.
-The android famework provides everal solutions to mitigate the need for these implicit broadcassts.
-OR example JobScheduler and the new WorkManager provide robut mechanisms to shcdule network operations when spedified conditions such as a connectio an unmetereed network are met.
-You can now also use JobScheduler to react to chagne to content providers.
-JobInfo objects encapsulate the parameters that Jobscheudler uses to sehdule tyour job.
-When the conditions of the job ar met the system executes this job on your apps JobSErvice.
+If your app uses any of these intents, you should remove dependencies on them as soon as possible so that you can properly target devices running Android 7.0 or higher.
+The android famework provides several solutions to mitigate the need for these implicit broadcassts.
+OR example JobScheduler and the new WorkManager provide robuts mechanisms to schedule network operations when specified conditions such as a connection, an unmetered network are met.
+You use JobScheduler to react to changes to content providers.
+JobInfo objects encapsulate the parameters that Jobscheudler uses to schedule the job.
+When the conditions of the job are met the system executes this job on your apps JobService.

 ## User-initiated restirctions
-Beginning in Android 9 API 28, if an app exhibits some of the bad behaviors describe din Adnroid vitals, the system prompts the user to restrict the app's access to system resources.
+Beginning in Android 9 API 28, if an app exhibits some of the bad behaviors describe in Adnroid vitals, the system prompts the user to restrict the app's access to system resources.

-If the system notices that an app is consuming excessive resources, it notifies the user and gives the user th eoption of resticting the app's actions.
-Behaviors that can trigger the notifies the user and igves the user the option of restictin the app's actions.
-Behaviors that can trigger the notice include
+If the system notices that an app is consuming excessive resources, it notifies the user and gives the user the option of resticting the app's actions.
+Behaviors that can trigger the notification include.
-- excessive  wake locks: 1 partial wake lock held for an hour when screen is off
+- Excessive wake locks: 1 partial wake lock held for an hour when screen is off
 - Excessive backgroun services: if app targets API level lower than 26 and has excessive background services

 The precise restrictions imposed are deteremined by the device manufactureer.
 For exmple on AOSP builds, restricted apps cannot run jobs, trigger alarms, or use the network except when the app is in the foregournd

-## Restrictiosn on receivnig network activiity braodcasts
+## Restrictiosn on receivnig network activiity broadcasts
-Apps targeting android 7.0 do not receiv eCONNECTIVITY_ACTION broadcasts if they register to receive them in their manifest, and processes that depend on this broadcast will not srat.
+Apps targeting android 7.0 do not receive CONNECTIVITY_ACTION broadcasts if they register to receive them in their manifest, a processes that depend on this broadcast will not start.
 This could pose a problem for apps that want to listen for network chagnes or perform bulk network activites when the device connects to an unmetereed network.
-Several solutions to get around this restriction already exist in teh Android famework, but choosing the righ one depends on what you want  your app to accomplish
+Several solutions to get around this restriction already exist in the Android famework.

 ## Schedule network jobs on unmetered connections
-When using the JobInfo.Builder class to build your Jobinfo jobject apply the sestRequireNetworkType() method and pass JobInfo.NETWORK_TYPE_UNMETERED as a job parameter.
-The followin gcode sample schdules a ssercie to run when the device connects to an unmetereed network and is chargin
+When using the JobInfo.Builder class to build your Jobinfo object apply the setRequireNetworkType() method and pass JobInfo.NETWORK_TYPE_UNMETERED as a job parameter.
+The following schdules a service to run when the device connects to an unmetereed network and is charging

 ```
 const val MY_BACKGROUND_JOB = 0